Exploiting STAR-RISs in Near-Field Communications: Introduction

 \section{Introduction}

 The sixth-generation (6G) wireless communication networks are envisioned to deliver significant performance improvements beyond existing technologies~\cite{9598915}.
 To sustainably achieve these goals, a promising way is to rely on new physical layer technologies.
 Recently, reconfigurable intelligent surfaces (RISs) have been proposed~\cite{di2019smart}.
 Consisting of a large number of passive reflective elements, an RIS can dynamically adjust the phase-shift of the reflected signals.
 Specifically, owning to the remarkable development of metasurface technologies over the past decade, it is now possible to accurately control the electromagnetic signal on sub-wavelength scale~\cite{chen2016review}.
 Thus, wavefront shaping for radio-frequency waves, millimeter waves, and even optical waves has become possible exploiting RISs with different period sizes~\cite{ahead}.
 To further extend the coverage of RISs to full-space, a novel category of simultaneously transmitting and reflecting (STAR)-RISs has been proposed~\cite{xu_star}.
 By facilitating both transmission and reflection of the incident signals on each element, STAR-RISs can simultaneously reconfigure the channels of multiple users located on different sides of the surface.
 This also removes the unnecessary topological constraint which often appears in the deployment of transmitting/reflecting-only RISs~\cite{liu_star}.
+Due to the large aperture size of RISs and STAR-RISs, their near-field regions are significantly larger than conventional transmitters, especially for cases where millimeter-wave (mmWave) and terahertz (THz) frequency bands are used.
 The smart radio environment coverage enabled by conventional RISs and STAR-RISs has attracted significant research interests.
 Among these research activities, the channel modeling and performance analysis of conventional RISs and STAR-RISs are the most fundamental aspects.
 In the following, we briefly introduce these existing works.